 Survey of villages and mapping with improvised technology in village areas or SVAMITVA scheme is a Central Government initiative to enable an integrated property validation solution for rural India.
+This is the first time ever initiative that such a large-scale exercise involving most modern drone technology is being carried out to benefit millions of rural property owners covering all villages across the country.

-It was launched on April 24, 2020, which is also the National Panchayat Day.
+It was launched on April 24, 2020, which is also National Panchayat Day.
 The Nodal Ministry for this scheme will be the Ministry of Panchayati Raj (MoPR).

 In this article, we shall discuss the objectives, benefits and aspects of the scheme.
 This is also an important topic for candidates preparing for the upcoming IAS Exam.
 As questions based on the same may be asked in the GS 2 and GS 3 paper.